becarpenter/book6/03. Coexistence with Legacy IPv4/Translation and IPv4 as a service.md

 1. Let IPv6 native traffic flow directly between the client and the server.
-1. Translate the traffic of local IPv6 clients to remote IPv4-only servers, using a centralized NAT64 device.
+1. Translate the traffic of local IPv6 clients to and from remote IPv4-only servers, often using a centralized NAT64 device.
-1. Encapsulate literal IPv4 address requests into IPv6 on the client then decapsulate and translate it on the centralized NAT to access the IPv4 server.
+1. Encapsulate literal IPv4 address requests into IPv6 on the client then decapsulate and translate it on the NAT64 to access the IPv4 server.

 Because of this, it is essentially impossible to separate the discussion